 Enjoy the story of Nova Scotia railways at the Musquodoboit Harbour Railway Museum.
 Examine the posters, tickets, maps and photographs in the restored Canadian Northern Railway station of 1918.

 Don't miss the rare ex-CN GE 44-tonner, Snow Plow car, CN Caboose. and the unique mail crane.
 A Visitor Information Centre and Museum Gift Shop occupy the front room and you will find a food truck, beer garden, and an ice cream stand beside the quiet picnic grove.

 The Musquodoboit Harbour Heritage Society owns and operates the Musquodoboit Harbour Railway Museum on behalf of the community.

 Architecturally, the Musquodoboit Harbour Railway Museum is an excellent example of twentieth-century railway station design.
 Railway stations were constructed for the convenience of the passengers and featured nicely furnished waiting rooms, freight sheds, ramps, platforms and living quarters for the railway agents.
 At the turn of the twentieth century, the architectural styles of railway stations began to change from sizeable vertical brick buildings with tall gables and pitched roofs to low horizontal wood frame structures.
-Those built between the late 1800s and early 1900s were long low buildings with broad flared hipped roofs under-pinned with large brackets.
+Those built between the late 1800s and early 1900s were long, low buildings with broad, flared roofs underpinned with large brackets.
 Other features of this style include the string course that wraps around the building emphasizing its horizontal form.
 The Musquodoboit Harbour Railway Museum is an excellent example of these architectural design elements.

 The construction of railway lines in Nova Scotia was slow to progress until the fall of 1911 when the Dominion Government purchased railway plans and began constructing lines using recycled materials.
 The line to Musquodoboit Harbour was officially opened in 1916 and became part of the Canadian National Railway.